ding-lab/LR_SV_pipe/README.md

   Take care of the Sniffles mode!!!
 This pipeline defaultly runs both basic and mosaic (for low-frequency/non-germline SVs) modes.

+## Step 4 ##
+  Somatic variant calling is based on Clair3 (https://github.com/HKU-BAL/Clair3).
+  This step requires the output bam file from Minimap2!

+  a. load new environment: `export PATH=/rdcw/fs1/dinglab/Active/Projects/yuweiz/anaconda3/envs/clair3/bin:$PATH`

+  b. set up a configure file and a sample list.

+      sample list format: #id    tumor_bam_path    normal_bam_path(if no, will automatically run Clair3 in the tumor only mode)

+  c. run **perl LR_1_SomaticVar.pl config4SomaticVar.tsv**

 ## Contact ##
 Yuwei ZHANG ywhang0713@gmail.com